-It is our privilege to present the combined Chairperson and Chief Executive Officer's report on behalf of Peer Based Harm Reduction WA's Committee of Management ("the COM") and the volunteers, staff and management of the organisation.
+It is our privilege to present the combined Chairperson and Chief Executive Officer's report on behalf of Peer Based Harm Reduction WA's Committee of Management ("the COM") and the management, all staff, and volunteers of the organisation.

-Peer Based Harm Reduction WA is the only peer-based, not-for-profit harm reduction organisation that represents the needs and concerns and provides a range of consumer driven harm reduction services for people who use or have used drugs in Western Australia.
+Peer Based Harm Reduction WA is the only peer-based, not-for-profit harm reduction organisation that represents the needs, concerns, and provides a range of consumer driven harm reduction services for people who use or have used drugs in Western Australia.
 As such, Peer Based Harm Reduction WA continues to be in a unique position to provide a strong voice in advocating for people who choose to use drugs and their rights as health consumers.

-We aim to bring drug users' perspectives into all our harm reduction initiatives, to our partnerships with other organisations, and to our advice and advocacy that we provide to governments.

-We have continued to grow the way we provide services to people who inject drugs and support the International goal of eliminating hepatitis C by 2030.
+We aim to bring drug users' perspectives into all our harm reduction initiatives, to our partnerships with other organisations, and to the advice and advocacy that we provide to funders and government.
+Throughout this year and despite the ongoing impacts of COVID-19 we have continued to grow the way we provide services to people who inject drugs.
+We have also enhanced our focus in supporting the International goal of eliminating hepatitis C by 2030.
 Throughout this year, Peer Based Harm Reduction WA has continued to develop and enhance partnerships with key State and National organisations, including key Peak Bodies and we have enhanced our collaborations with key research bodies over the course of this year.

-The 2019 - 2020 financial year has continued to be very busy and productive, and during COVID-19 quite a challenging time for Peer Based Harm Reduction WA.
-In addition to our core funding from the Health Department of WA, through the Sexual Health and Blood Borne Virus Program we have continued to deliver on the two additional grants from the Health Department of WA for the hepatitis C Peer Education project (finalised in November 2019) and the expansion of the Nurse Practitioner led model of care for hepatitis C testing and treatment in the South West.
-We have maintained our funding through the Western Australian Primary Health Alliance, for a project under their Integrated Systems of Care funding pool.
+The 2021 - 2022 financial year has been very busy and productive, while we continued to respond to the challenges of uncertainty related to the COVID-19 pandemic.
+In addition to our core funding from the Health Department of WA, through the Sexual Health and Blood Borne Virus Program we have continued to deliver on an additional grant through the Health Department of WA for the expansion of operating hours in the South West.
 We maintain our contract with the Mental Health Commission to provide the Peer Naloxone Project and the Overdose Prevention and Management project.
-In addition, we have secured funding through the Burnett Institute in October 2019 to continue the hepatitis C Peer Education project in October 2019 for a further two years.
-We would like to acknowledge these funding bodies, enabling Peer Based Harm Reduction to provide a range of unique services for our community.
+Until October 2021 we continued to receive funding through the Burnett Institute for the hepatitis C Peer Education project.
+We also received a small grant from the Australian Injecting and Illicit Drug Users Association (AIVL) to undertake research in WA around secondary supply.
+We would like to acknowledge these funding bodies, enabling Peer Based Harm Reduction WA to provide a range of unique and evidence based services for our community.